-On arrival at the exhibition venue the transport crates may only be opened under supervision of the History of Science Museum courier.
+On arrival at the exhibition venue the transport crates may only be opened under supervision of the Museum of the History of Science courier.
 If an object has been in transit for more than 8 hours, it may be required to remain in its crate to acclimatise for 24 hours before unpacking.

 The courier will unpack, handle and install the loaned object(s).
-Staff from the borrowing institution trained in object handling may handle History of Science Museum loans with the agreement of the courier.
+Staff from the borrowing institution trained in object handling may handle Museum of the History of Science loans with the agreement of the courier.
 The courier must be present at all times.

-On unpacking, the condition of the loaned object(s) must be agreed and signed off by both the courier and the borrower with reference to the condition report prepared by the History of Science Museum prior to departure.
+On unpacking, the condition of the loaned object(s) must be agreed and signed off by both the courier and the borrower with reference to the condition report prepared by the Museum of the History of Science prior to departure.
 A copy of the condition report will be left with the borrower.
 The loan will be left in the care of the borrower when the courier is content that all agreed conditions are in place, the loan is installed and the display case locked, or items are secured as agreed.
 A receipt will be signed to this effect.

-Following installation, display cases containing History of Science Museum loans must not be reopened, or items unscrewed from walls until the History of Science Museum courier is present.
-For items within display cases, this means that labels, graphics and all other objects planned for the case, including other loans, must be in position prior to the History of Science Museum installation.
+Following installation, display cases containing Museum of the History of Science loans must not be re-opened, or items unscrewed from walls until the Museum of the History of Science courier is present.
+For items within display cases, this means that labels, graphics and all other objects planned for the case, including other loans, must be in position prior to the Museum of the History of Science installation.
 Keys to the display case and security screw fittings must be stored securely for the duration of the loan.

-In the event of an emergency the History of Science Museum must be informed immediately and permission given for removal of items by appropriately trained staff, and storage in a secure place.
-No treatment whatsoever may be undertaken without prior approval of the History of Science Museum.
-The History of Science Museum conservator may be sent at the borrower's expense to assess the damage or to carry out remedial work.
+In the event of an emergency the Museum of History of Science must be informed immediately and permission given for removal of items by appropriately trained staff, and storage in a secure place.
+No treatment whatsoever may be undertaken without prior approval of the Museum of the History of Science.
+The Museum of the History of Science conservator may be sent at the borrower's expense to assess the damage or to carry out remedial work.